 No need to book - just turn up

-The dates of the Psychometric Test workshops to be held in 2013/14 are available here
+The dates of the Psychometric Test workshops to be held in 2014/15 will be available here soon.

 For practice test papers, visit the Maths Support Centre on the 1st floor of the main Whiteknights library.

 For more test papers, visit this list of Numerical Psychometric tests

 Help with . . .
 Statistics and Probability